Annuity vs. 401(k): Which Is Best for My Retirement?

 According to Lou Cannataro, a founder and partner at Cannataro Family Capital Partners “a good-performing annuity is another great tool to have in your financial toolbox if done properly.”

-- Annuities provide guaranteed lifetime income.
+- Annuities can provide guaranteed lifetime income.
 Many annuities will provide you with payments for the rest of your life.
 Some annuities will continue to pay out to your beneficiaries after you pass away.
 With an annuity, you don’t have to worry about losses in the market because your income is guaranteed by the contract you signed with the provider.

 - Annuities are usually after-tax savings vehicles.
 Funding an annuity with taxed income means that you won’t pay tax on the principal when you start taking payments.
 Instead, you only pay taxes on any gains during annuitization.